admin-iqdata/tmp/README.md

 ```
 Don't forget to change the last line with the latest version of IQDara SDK for Android.

 You will be hinted for a project sync as you have updated the gradle files.
-The IQData SDK will have been installed once the sync is completed.
+That's it, the IQData SDK will have been installed once the sync is completed.